 A hospital trust providing free parking for disabled benefits claimants has sparked controversy for exempting war veterans in receipt of a war disablement pension.

-NHS bosses introduced parking fees for the disabled at the university hospitals of North Tees and Hartlepool recently - with those on benefits able to claim the charge back.
+NHS bosses introduced parking fees for the disabled at the university hospitals of North Tees and Hartlepool recently - with those on benefits able to claim

 But a veteran has hit out after it emerged that wounded soldiers receiving a war disablement pension must still pay to park.

 Dr Derek Hall, 61, is director of the National Gulf Veterans’ and Families’ Association and a regular user at the Hartlepool hospital.

 He said: “If I didn’t have a disabled war pension I would receive income support but I get the equivalent through a different Government department.

 “I have no objection to discounts being provided for people who don’t have a wage packet.

 “They provide free parking to benefit claimants and charge the war-wounded service veteran.”Dr Derek Hall